Dateline: 7 December 2006

-I see that Rick Saenz has already written about the book, Flee to The Fields: The Founding Papers of the Catholic Land Movement over at his blog, Dry Creek Chronicles.
-So I suggest you go there (click the appropriate link on the right side of this page) and read what he has to say.
+I see that Rick Saenz has already written about the book, Flee to the Fields: The Founding Fathers of the Catholic Land Movement over at his blog, Dry Creek Chronicles.
+So I suggest you go there and read what he has to say.

 For my part, I will provide you with a few excerpts from the new introduction of the recently reprinted version of the book....

 “The industrial regime, as Hilaire Belloc noted in the original preface to this book, has but one goal, and that is the accumulation of material wealth.
 To the orthodox Catholic, this all-consuming desire wrought terrible social consequences.
 Industrialism centralized production and thereby created a monopolistic economy under which millions of people had been forced (or seduced) from farm and village, to take up a barrack-like existence in burgeoning cities.
 The loss of property subsequently reduced most Englishmen to a state of economic servility, in which they were wholly dependent on industry for survival.
 Likewise, this impoverished proletariat could be easily manipulated through elaborate social programs enacted by a government that was firmly under the control of the new industrial ruling class.
 But perhaps the most troubling consequence of industrialization was that it created conditions under which a healthy religious culture could no longer flourish.
 For, by severing human beings from family, community, and nature, industrialization had effectively dissolved the primordial bonds that made religion tangible, and hence believable.”

 “In countering industrialism, the Catholic Land Movement did not attempt to create an agrarian utopia, nor was it a Luddite rejection of technology.
 Rather, it was a prudent approach to economic life that was based on small-scale agriculture, craft-making, and retailing.”